Rick Jackson (businessman)

 Political career

-In the 2010s, Jackson paid to promote an unsuccessful overhaul of Georgia medical malpractice claims, and wanted to privatize the state's foster care system.
-He gave $1 million to Make America Great Again Inc., a super PAC which supports Donald Trump, in December 2025.[24]
+In the 2010s, Jackson funded an unsuccessful overhaul of Georgia medical malpractice claims, and wanted to privatize the state's foster care system.
+He successfully increased support for foster children.
+He has financially supported many Republican politicians, contributing millions to the Republican National Committee, state parties, and candidates.
+In December 2025, he gave $1 million to Make America Great Again Inc., a super PAC that acts as Donald Trump's political organization.[24]

 2026 Georgia gubernatorial election